 - You have nothing to lose but your dry eyes.

 BioTears First - the healthy tear film standard of care.

 Rationale link for more information.
-The manufacturing link is at the

 Recommended dosage: Four oral capsules per-day; two with each morning and evening meal.

 Precautions: Coumadin patients should consult their primary care physician when taking this formulation.
 Pregnant or lactating women, or individuals with medical conditions should also consult a physician before using.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, or treat any disease.

 BioTears Generally Regarded as Safe (GRAS) Ingredient Rationale

 Artificial tears flush out debris, dilute substances trapped in the tear film, and increase tear clearance.
 They do not, however, support all the factors critical for the maintenance and repair of the ocular surface, nor do they address tear film structure and function or the supporting role it plays in visual acuity.Oral administration of specific omega 6 essential fatty acids that contain sufficient amounts of gamma-linolenic-acid (GLA) support ocular surface and tear film health.
 We use Black Currant Seed Oil as our source of omega 6 GLA because it is more stable than either Borage Oil or Evening Primrose Oil.
 We do not use Flax Seed Oil because it is the most unstable of the essential fatty acid oils, and the small amount of Omega-6 fatty acids it includes does not easily convert to gamma linolenic acid (GLA).

 The nutrient co-factors included in BioTears Oral Gel Caps support normal production of lubricants in the eyes and other affected parts of the body, such as mucous membranes of the mouth and vagina, and interior body surfaces such as joints and synovial membranes.
 (4)